john-cd/rust_howto/bk/later/other/written-in-rust/index.md

 <div class="hidden">
 [organize; decide if we need other pages or if we consolidate here; table?](https://github.com/john-cd/rust_howto/issues/993)

-- [awesome-rust-tools][awesome-rust-tools~github]↗: Harness the power of Rust.
+- [Awesome Rust Tools][awesome-rust-tools~github]↗: Harness the power of Rust.
 Those fast productivity tools based on Rust.
-- [awesome-alternatives-in-rust][awesome-alternatives-in-rust~github]↗: A curated list of replacements for existing software written in Rust.
+- [Awesome alternatives in Rust][awesome-alternatives-in-rust~github]↗: A curated list of replacements for existing software written in Rust.

 - [RustDesk][rustdesk~website]↗.
 - [OxidOS Automotive][oxidos~website]↗.